 - its assistance information related to logging of measurements for network-side data collection; or

-- location information for assisted SMTC configuration in RRC_CONNECTED state.
+- location information for assisted SMTC configuration in RRC_CONNECTED state; or

+- its preference on L3 fast beam sweeping operation.

 5.7.4.2 Initiation

 A UE capable of providing delay budget report in RRC_CONNECTED may initiate the procedure in several cases, including upon being configured to provide delay budget report and upon change of delay budget preference.